-Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate these overhead structures.
-In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat or some other configuration.
+Now that you've built a pergola over your patio or an arbor in your garden, it's time to select the perfect vines to climb and decorate your overhead structure.
+In addition to providing shade, vines emphasize the shape of a pergola or arbor, whether it's arched, flat, or some other configuration.
 Living, growing greenery can also soften a structure.

 Botanical name: Bougainvillea glabra

 Flower color: It's not flowers that bloom, but large, papery, colorful bracts that come in various shades of red, pink, purple, orange, white, yellow, and orange.

 If you want a vine that produces a riot of color up and across an arbor, trellis or pergola and you reside in a Mediterranean or sunny climate, bougainvillea might be your answer.
 This native to tropical and subtropical South America can be planted in a container and used on patios as a summer annual, then moved to a protected area during the winter.

 Botanical name: Pandorea jasminoides (Tecoma jasminoides)